Hosting and bandwidth provided by MacAce.net.

-Although it might be a bit of a stretch to refer to battery replacement as a "hack" -- AnandTech and iFixit tore apart the original MacBook Air and found that it is not difficult to replace the battery, albeit it does require the removal of a whopping nineteen screws.
+Although it might be a bit of a stretch to refer to battery replacement as a "hack" per se, it is entirely possible for you to replace the battery yourself.

 Photo Credit: iFixit (Unplugging the big black battery)

-iFixit's "First Look" provides all the details, but basically, for the original, "Late 2008" and "Mid-2009" MacBook Air models you have to remove the bottom case (ten screws), unscrew the battery (nine screws), and finally, just unplug the battery and remove it.
-Reinstallation is as simple as plugging in a new battery and reattaching the screws.
-Thankfully, no soldering is required.
+For the original, "Late 2008," and "Mid-2009" MacBook Air models you have to remove the bottom case (ten screws), unscrew the battery (nine screws), and finally, just unplug the battery and remove it.

-The same site tore apart the MacBook Air "Core 2 Duo" 1.4 11-Inch (Late 2010) and discovered that the procedure is much the same for the "Late 2010," "Mid-2011," and "Mid-2012" lines.
-However, on these models, Apple has gone a step further and uses 5-point "Pentalobular" (which some refer to as "Security Torx" screws on the exterior to more seriously discourage end-users from "tinkering" with their own computer.
+iFixit also tore apart the MacBook Air "Core 2 Duo" 1.4 11-Inch (Late 2010) and discovered that the procedure is much the same for this MacBook Air.
+It is the same for the subsequently introduced lines, too.
+However, starting with the "Late 2010" series, Apple uses 5-point "Pentalobular" (which some refer to as "Security Torx") screws on the exterior to more seriously discourage end-users from "tinkering" with their computer.
 The battery assembly likewise is attached with five T5 Torx screws.

 Reinstallation for all MacBook Air models is as simple as plugging in a new battery and reattaching the screws.
 Nevertheless, when you remove the screws, pay careful attention to the length of each screw, as some screws are longer than others.